ytwangZero/gearpku2020.github.io/_pages/JOIN.md

 * Research on aging biomarkers and molecular epidemiology based on multi-omics data.

-Interested candidates are encouraged to submit their application materials including a CV, cover letter, and references to [contact information] by [deadline].
-Shortlisted candidates will be contacted for further interviews.

 ### Application Materials:

 * Curriculum Vitae (CV) including a list of publications.